Sakoori/Sakoori/README.md

-Hello!
+Hello!/よろしく！/Salut!

 Name: Siobhan Renee Liu

-Aliases: Sakoori, Sakoori-kun, Manager
+Aliases: Sakoori, Sakoori-kun, Manager, サコオリ, サコオリくん

 Things I'm Known For: 3rd President of Ryerson Esports, Computational Chemistry Major

 What do I use Github for?: Storing scripts for things I do, learning how to create projects and committing

-Languages I Use: MATLAB, Python, LaTeX
+Things I Use: MATLAB, Python, LaTeX, BASH

 Computational Software/Packages I'm Familiar With: Gaussian 16, VASP, Quantum ESPRESSO, Atomic Simulation Environment